Inside Aqib Talib’s ‘raw’ but ‘real’ NFL announcing debut

 “I was on the money,” he said.
 “I ain’t throwing nobody under the bus or something.
 Un-uh, everything I said, they did it.”

 Later that day, Ullman would say that he found Talib to be “authentic” and “knowledgeable.”
-He enjoyed the reading the tweets and hearing the buzz that followed.
+He enjoyed reading the tweets and hearing the buzz that followed.
 “You want a reaction, right?” he said.

 “I don’t know where the next opportunity [to do a game] will be,” Ullman continued.
 “He’s certainly somebody we would consider.
 He will do a great job.”